marsch/Architecture/baseArchitecture.md

 List of communication partners from a business perspective

 ### Partner ISV application
+The ISV application which is connected to the OIH.
 Domain specific services for the domains:
 * Customer
 * Product
 ### Partner ISV application user
+The end customer who uses one of the connected ISV applications.
 Configuration services provided by the marketplace to configure the application in an OIH context:
 * Register application to OIH
 * Configure exchangeable data